JIAHONGZHANG/gitlearn/Git Handbook.md

 - In general, when using merge command, git will use fast forward.
 In this pattern, after deleting branch, it would lose branch information.

   Thus, we need to forbid fast forward.
-In this situation, when merging, git will create a new commit, and then we can see the branch information in branch history.
+In this situation, when merging, git will create a new commit, and then we can see the branch information in branch history(**better way to merge**).

 ```
 $ git merge --no-ff -m "<commit>" <branch name>